“Raymond Lee Jewelers is one of the world’s largest seller of pre-owned Cartier Love Bangles – Authenticity Guaranteed”.

 Note that the stamps aren’t identical (the fake mistakenly puts the smudged Cartier logo on both sides and uses an 18kt stamp instead of Cartier’s “750”) and the fake’s (on the right) are done sloppily and unevenly.
 The authentic Cartier love bracelet’s stamping is crisp, level and easily legible.

 Another good clue is the color of the Love bangle.
-Cartier Love bracelets are made in yellow gold, white gold, rose gold and platinum.
+Cartier Love bracelets are made in yellow gold, white gold, rose gold, and platinum.
+The most popular bracelet is made of yellow gold and if you’re not familiar with this metal, you can learn the yellow gold basics here.
 The options for customization with diamonds in combination with these metals are nearly endless.
 However, Cartier Love bracelet replicas likely will use sterling silver instead of platinum and white gold, and may use gold plate or fake gold to mimic the other gold colors.
 Any diamonds would likely be imitation as well.
 If the Love bangle in question has a brassy or chrome like quality to its color (or any tarnish around the stamps in the case of white metal), it’s a fake.

 If you take a look at the screw stamps, you’ll see the screws on the fake are all wrong.
 The indentation for the screwdriver is crooked on some, uneven in others, sometimes it slopes down to meet the outer perimeter of the screw stamps.
 Moreover, the clean lines of the authentic Cartier Love bracelet’s stamps all but disappear on the fake’s screw outlines.
 See how the outer shape of the screws is softer?
 And note that the metal outside of the screws has an almost puffy quality to it.
 The authentic Love bangle, on the left, is smooth and even with crisp screws stamped right into the gold with no compromise of the surrounding metal.